Susan Cernyak-Spatz: Career

 She taught German language and literature at the University of North Carolina, Charlotte, from 1972 until her retirement in 1992.
 She created the university's Holocaust Studies program.
 In retirement, into her nineties, she continued giving interviews, lectures to community groups, and talks to high schoolers, on her own experiences during the war.
 A video of her story, Surviving Birkenau, was released in 2018.

 She wrote a memoir in English, Protective Custody: Prisoner 34042 (2005), and another in German, Theresienstadt, Auschwitz-Birkenau, Ravensbrück.
-Drei Stationen meines Lebens (2008).
+Drei Stationen meines Lebens (Theresienstadt, Auschwitz-Birkenau, Ravensbrück.
+Three stages of my life) (2008).
 Protective Custody was adapted for the stage.
 In 1983 she attended the first conference to look at role of women during the holocaust.
 It was organised by Dr Joan Ringelheim and Esther Katz.
 She was asked what women talked about and she said, "Food!
 I never cooked as well as I did with my mouth in Auschwitz."
 She also wrote a textbook, German Holocaust Literature (1985). and co-edited Language and Culture: A Transcending Bond- Essays and Memoirs by American Germanists of Austro-Jewish Descent (1994, with Charles S. Merrill).

 She translated several works from German into English, including Bernhard Frankfurter's The Meeting, based on a 1988 film in which a Holocaust survivor, Dagmar Ostermann, confronted a Nazi physician, Hans Wilhelm Münch.